What to Do After a Car Accident in Tampa

 As the website for the Clerk of the Circuit Court of Hillsborough County explains, depending on the amount you are seeking, your claim will be heard in different court divisions -- county civil for up to $15,000, and circuit civil for $15,000 and more.
 You can file a claim through small claims for amounts up to $5,000.
 Here is the small claims form for an automobile negligence action.

 You don't have to figure out what to do after a car accident in Tampa on your own.
 A legal professional can help you sort out your car accident claim.
 Fortunately, many accident cases are litigated on a "contingency fee" basis, which means that you will not pay any attorney fees unless and until you win an award or settle your case.
-You can even have a free consultation with a local attorney to discuss potential claims.
+Get started today and contact a local injury law attorney.